opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 Do you know what shell scripts frequently do?
 Run programs.
 They run other programs.

-To run programs a program in Powershell, you can either:
+To run programs in Powershell, you can either:

 1) run it [directly](https://learn.microsoft.com/en-us/powershell/scripting/learn/shell/running-commands?view=powershell-7.4#running-native-commands)
 2) use the [call operator](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7.4#call-operator-)